Gina Yoginda

-Gina Yoginda (born 2 May 1963) is an Indonesian military officer who is currently nominated as ambassador of Indonesia to North Korea.
+Gina Yoginda (born 2 May 1963) is an Indonesian military officer and diplomat who is currently serving as ambassador of Indonesia to North Korea since 2025.
+Prior to his ambassadorship, Gina served within intelligence units at the Indonesian armed forces, with his last position as deputy chief of the armed forces intelligence agency.

 Career

 Born on 2 May 1963, Gina graduated from the Indonesian Military Academy in 1986, where he was commissioned as a second lieutenant in the cavalry corps.
 He holds a bachelor's degree in public administration from the Indonesian Open University and a master's degree in total war strategy from the Indonesian Defence University.

 He served as the commander of the 2nd Cavalry Battalion in Semarang from 2002 to 2003 and as the commander of the Semarang military district on 6 November 2003, both with the rank of lieutenant colonel.
 In 2006, Gina, already a colonel, was appointed as defense attaché at the embassy in Beograd.
 By the 2010s, he was assigned to the Coordinating Ministry for Politics, Law, and Security as chief of ASEAN regional cooperation section and to the Bukit Barisan Regional Military Command as expert staff for national defence system.